cloudmaven/documentation/pages/az/az_overview.md

 ### Azure is the only consistent hybrid cloud
 Azure is the only consistent hybrid cloud
 Build and deploy wherever you want with Azure, the only consistent hybrid cloud on the market.
-Connect data and apps in the cloud and on-premises—for maximum portability and value from your existing investments.
+Connect data and apps in the cloud and on-premise for maximum portability and value from your existing investments.
 Azure offers hybrid consistency in application development, management and security, identity management, and across the data platform.

 - Extend Azure on-premises and build innovative, hybrid apps with [Azure Stack](https://azure.microsoft.com/en-us/overview/azure-stack/).
 - Connect on-premises data and apps to overcome complexity and optimize your existing assets.